 After directing admissions and enrollment at Santa Fe Prep for 14 years, Marta and her family...

 After directing admissions and enrollment at Santa Fe Prep for 14 years, Marta and her family relocated to Steamboat Springs for their next school/life adventure.
 Marta has embraced the challenge of marketing, fundraising and recruiting for Steamboat Mountain School.
 As a fourth generation graduate of independent schools, she likes the combination of academics and adventure that the school provides.
 She has been working hard to tie the school to the greater resource of Steamboat Springs by starting and hosting Artwalk, helping foster the new Sustainable Agriculture Program (SAP), and strengthening ties to the greater community.
-When she is not at work, she can be found supporting her high school aged son in his varied pursuits: Mandarin lessons, soccer, lacrosse, Steamboat Springs Winter Sports Club, and work as a junior ski patroller at Ski Santa Fe during school breaks.
+When she is not at work, she can be found supporting her high school aged son (SMS class of 2020) in his varied pursuits: Mandarin lessons, golf, lacrosse, Steamboat Springs Winter Sports Club, and work as a junior ski patroller at Ski Santa Fe during school breaks.